 |Demonstrate a critical understanding of the construction and integration of plot, motivation and character||KCP|

 T - Transferable skills

 P - Professional/Practical skills

 Acting Methodology classes deliver a series of structured psycho-physical exercises exploring preparation, motivation, action, activities and objectives within devised scenarios and text-based work.
-Physical Acting classes begin with studies of the neutral mask and the chorus.
-They continue with character elements and deepen the students’ understanding of character traits and development.

 Methods of Teaching / Learning